-Sharon Chandler is the Founder and Executive Director of Yes2Kollege Education Resources, Inc., a Sacramento nonprofit dedicated to the early preparation of minority families raising college-bound students and family health and wellness.
-She is the mother of two college graduates, a son who is a Deputy District Attorney and a daughter who is a Human Resources training professional with her Master’s degrees in Sociology and in Education.
+Sharon Chandler is the founder and executive director of Yes2Kollege Education Resources, Inc., a Sacramento nonprofit dedicated to the early preparation of minority families raising college-bound students and family health and wellness.
+She is the mother of two college graduates, a son who is a deputy district attorney and a daughter who is a human resources training professional with her Master’s degrees in Sociology and in Education.

-Sharon is a past Executive Director of community centers, affordable housing programs, and an entrepreneur.
-Sharon is also a former social marketing project coordinator of the CA Black Health Networks campaign against second-hand smoke and community blogger keeping the Bay Area abreast of minority health news in South Sacramento and through San Francisco Public Radio, KQED.
-Sharon also has extensive experience as an advocate and writer of numerous newspaper and magazine articles on health, education, and diversity for the Sacramento Observer Newspaper and Media Group.
-She is the proud Penguin Publishers author of the book, Say Yes to College: A Practical and Inspirational Guide to Raising College-Bound Kids.
+Chandler is a past executive director of community centers, affordable housing programs, and an entrepreneur.
+She is also a former social marketing project coordinator of the California Black Health Networks campaign against second-hand smoke and community blogger keeping the Bay Area abreast of minority health news in South Sacramento and through San Francisco Public Radio, KQED.
+She also has extensive experience as an advocate and writer of numerous newspaper and magazine articles on health, education, and diversity for the Sacramento Observer Newspaper and Media Group.
+She is the proud author of the book, Say Yes to College: A Practical and Inspirational Guide to Raising College-Bound Kids.
 She is also a commissioned artist.

-Cherkez has worked in clinical research for over 6 years, both in scientific research, laboratory work, as well as clinical trials research in the areas of: breast cancer, genetic research (craniosynostosis, Lysosomal storage disease), heart devices, autism, and fragile-X. His passion is to find out about new research that is done at UC Davis and elsewhere in the scientific community and to translate the technical published findings into something which the community can understand and use, toward preventative health, access to new information, and healing.
+Cherkez has worked in clinical research for over 6 years, both in scientific research, laboratory work, as well as clinical trials research in the areas of breast cancer, genetic research (craniosynostosis, Lysosomal storage disease), heart devices, autism, and fragile-X. His passion is to find out about new research that is done at UC Davis and elsewhere in the scientific community and to translate the technical published findings into something which the community can understand and use, toward preventative health, access to new information, and healing.
 He is also committed to helping researchers with consultation in ethical dilemmas, good clinical practice knowledge, expertise in research design, and regulatory document formulation for maximum protection and beneficence while minimizing the research risks for participants.

 Edward T. Lewis, M.A., M.S.W.

 Carolina Rojas-Gore is one of the original members of the Research and Education Community Engagement Advisory Board (RECAB) at the UC Davis Clinical and Translational Science Center.
-Carolina was born and raised in Mexico City.
+She was born and raised in Mexico City.
 Since her arrival in Sacramento in 1969, her commitment and willingness to help the community has been clearly demonstrated, as she has embraced and actively served in the following organizations: as anchor and co-producer of Vistas Community Program, as a member of the board of directors of the Sacramento YMCA and the Bishop Gallegos Memorial, and as a two-term president of the Mexican Cultural Center of Northern California.
 For the last 13 years, she has served as director of community empowerment of Univision Channel 19 in the greater Sacramento, Stockton, Modesto area.
-While at Univision, Carolina was appointed by Governor Schwarzenegger to the Sacramento County Fair Board of Directors.
+While at Univision, she was appointed by Governor Schwarzenegger to the Sacramento County Fair Board of Directors.
 Prior to joining Univision, she successfully worked in human resources management for several years.

-Carolina is also a member of the Parish Council of the Cathedral of the Blessed Sacrament.
+Rojas-Gore is also a member of the Parish Council of the Cathedral of the Blessed Sacrament.
 While serving several terms as a board member for the Sacramento Hispanic Chamber of Commerce she chaired the 23rd Annual Installation Dinner and the Cultural Arts Committee.
 She also served on Senator Darryl Steinberg’s Hispanic Advisory Committee and on the CARE’s Hispanic Advisory Board.
-Carolina has received several awards such as the 2007 Outstanding Women Leader, the 2011 Molina Champions Award, the 2013 Leadership in Advocacy Award, and the 2016 Spirit of Latina Award.
+She has received several awards such as the 2007 Outstanding Women Leader, the 2011 Molina Champions Award, the 2013 Leadership in Advocacy Award, and the 2016 Spirit of Latina Award.